X

 Don’t Mask Your Stress With Drugs or Alcohol: When you’re stressed about an exam or worried about grades, it’s important to remember not to cope with these feelings through drug use or excessive drinking.
 While it’s common for college students to use drugs and alcohol during college, it can be easy to misuse these substances and become addicted.
 Substance abuse is becoming an epidemic among Americans, and millions of young people are starting to experiment with drugs and alcohol at a higher rate.
 This is why it’s so important to seek help if you’re abusing drugs or alcohol and reach out to those closest to you for support.

 Talk With Family and Friends: If you’re going through a difficult time during college, it’s vital to talk with loved ones for support.
 Discussing your feelings with family members or close friends can help you move pass stressful times and make you feel better about yourself.
-Suicide is public health crisis in America, with many mental health resources now being developed on college campuses, from hotlines to relaxation rooms.
+Suicide is a public health crisis in America, with many mental health resources now being developed on college campuses, from hotlines to relaxation rooms.
 According to the University of Nevada, suicide is the “third leading cause of death among 15-24-year-olds and the second leading cause of death among 25-34-year-olds.”
 It’s as important as ever to address your mental health struggles quickly and effectively through counseling and talking to loved ones.

 College can be a wonderful experience in helping you grow your skill set and connect with your peers.
 But it is also a time of hard work and dedication, putting a strain on your mental health.
 As the midterm season approaches, it’s valuable to keep these points in mind and improve on your self-care duties as much as you can.
 Dealing with stress is inevitable during college, but if you have the necessary tools to cope with it, you won’t need to worry.